SJSU-CADRE-CLASSES/SJSU_ART_104_S19/Teams/Witchers/outline.md

 ### Gamekeeping: Gender Disparity and Gatekeeping in Gaming

-Topics To Discuss
+Topics To Discuss:

-Gender Disparity in esports
+-Gender Disparity in esports

-Women game avatars: wtf
+-Women game avatars: wtf

-Institutional sexism embedded in games and technology -Jacob likes this one
+-Institutional sexism embedded in games and technology --Jacob likes this one

-What does all this say?
+-What does all this say?
-How do we understand intersectionality in a game space?
+--How do we understand intersectionality in a game space?